KyleMit/HelloStaticGen/README.md

 # HelloStaticGen

-A sampling of different static generators from [staticgen.com](https://www.staticgen.com/)
+A sampling of different static generators from [staticgen.com](https://www.staticgen.com/) and deployed to [netlify](https://www.netlify.com/)

 ## Overview